Down to the Sea in Ships (1949 film): Plot

 Captain Joy has to start manning a whaleboat himself after relieving Mr. Lunceford of duty.
 The captain snares a whale off Cape Horn.
 However, the captain becomes ill from the exertion and must pass command to Mr. Lunceford, even offering Lunceford the captain's cabin (which Mr. Lunceford declines).
 Mr. Lunceford wants to head for Montevideo but is encouraged to keep whaling.
 Captain Joy, as he lies in the captain's bed, explains he was born in the captain's cabin of The Pride of New Bedford in the Bering Sea; hence his name.

 Mr. Lunceford explains to Jed that the captain always chooses what is best for the ship.

 Encountering a thick fog in the Antarctic Ocean, the ship sideswipes an iceberg as the crew are echo sounding with both voice and a foghorn in an attempt to avoid a collision.
 The collision holes the ship below the waterline.
 Mr. Lunceford goes over the side on a rope to investigate.
 Even though holed below the water line, the ship is resting on a ridge of ice below the water line.
 Harpooner Britton comes down to assist Mr. Lunceford but is crushed between the ship and the ice.
 Mr. Lunceford tries to help Britton and Lunceford's arm is broken in the attempt.
 The crew get both men back on board, but Britton is dead.
 Captain Joy arrives from below deck to organize the jury-rig patching of the hole in the ship's hull.

 Captain Joy relapses after supervising the hull patching operation.
 Thatch catches pneumonia and is also unlikely to survive.
 At the captain's bedside Jed (apologetically) withdraws his request to be put ashore, just before his grandfather dies of exposure exacerbated by old age.

 An entry is placed in the log that Captain Bering Joy was buried at sea: born on this vessel, died on this vessel.
-At the conclusion of the movie Mr. Lunceford tells Jeb that they will have a hard time trying to match Captain Joy's record in future whaling expeditions.
+At the conclusion of the movie Mr. Lunceford tells Jed that they will have a hard time trying to match Captain Joy's record in future whaling expeditions.